premb98/FireDetection/README.md

 - Feedback, Suggestions and Pull requests are welcome.

 ## Usage Instructions
-- enter into this power shell if using windows PS G:\Fire-Detection\Source Code>
+- Enter into this power shell if using windows PS G:\Fire-Detection\Source Code>
-- if working on Mac go to Source Code directory from the terminal
+- If working on Mac go to Source Code directory from the terminal

 ## To run the scripts